What is a good credit score?

 Building good credit takes time, but there are steps you can take to help improve your credit scores.
 If you have a high credit utilization ratio that’s hurting your credit scores, paying down your revolving credit account balances might quickly improve your scores.
 Or if there’s incorrect negative information in your credit report, disputing the error and getting it corrected right away could help.

 The CFPB also says to be wary of people or companies that say you can pay them to quickly fix your credit.
-If you need help managing credit, the U.S. Department of Justice has a list of approved credit counseling agencies you can refer to.
+If you need help managing credit, the U.S. Department of Justice (DOJ) has a list of approved credit counseling agencies you can refer to.

-Good credit scores in a nutshell
+Key takeaways: Good credit scores

-Using credit accounts responsibly and paying your bills on time can help you establish credit and lead to good or even excellent credit scores.
+Using credit accounts responsibly and paying your bills on time can help you establish and maintain good or even excellent credit scores.
 Having low credit card balances and avoiding late payments could also help you maintain good credit.
+There are many credit card options available to those with good credit.
+Find out which cards you might qualify for with pre-approval.
+It’s quick, only requires some basic info and won’t hurt your credit scores.

 Louis DeNicola, contributing writer